This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Another critical factor to keep in mind is that each state has a statute of limitations when filing cerebral palsy claims.[3]
 This means that you have a certain amount of time from the time a doctor diagnosed your child with cerebral palsy to submit your claim.

 Sometimes, adults with cerebral palsy may wish to file a claim on their behalf.
-Some states honor these types of claims, which mandates that the statute of limitations begins when the child turns 18.
+Some states honor these types of claims, which mandate that the statute of limitations begins when the child turns 18.

 Most economic experts discourage waiting this long and allowing your adult child to file, as most families living with children who have cerebral palsy will have a host of expenses.